owenbob/Flight-Booking-Application/README.md

     ```
     pip install -r requirements.txt
     ```
-- Create Application environment variables and save them in .env file
+- Create Application environment variables and save them in .env file.
-    ```
-    export DBNAME='Your Database name'
-    export DBPASSWORD='Your Database password'
-    export DBUSER='Your Database user'
-    ```
+- Check .env_example for more clarity and enviroment variables to export.
 - Run command
     ```
     source .env